Sunday, November 29, 2020

 We continue to grow in faith in Christ Jesus and in the blessed Mary to become the children of God and Mary.

-We offer our prayers to Cardinal Advincula that he'll continue to be a beacon of hope and faith to the lost in need of Divine love and light.
+As a community, we offer our prayers to Cardinal Advincula, hoping he'll continue to be a beacon of hope and faith to those who need Divine love and light.

 ©️ 2020 Del Cusay